imagineLife/big-site/content/k8s/on-services.md

 - listens to ports on the node
 - fwds req from a port to a port the pod
 - allows for pod-access from "outside" the k8s world
+- makes the pod available via a port on the node

 ### Cluster IP
 The ClusterIP Service...